Debit Card Chargebacks

 Chargeback Process and Resolution

-The dispute process often starts with a consumer complaint, but it can also be set forward by the issuer when they identify a problem with a transaction.
-Whatever the case, merchants can fight back against debit card chargebacks through the strictly regulated process called Chargeback Representment.
-You have the right to contest an illegitimate claim the same way consumers can dispute a transaction.
+The dispute process often starts with a consumer complaint, but it can also be initiated by the issuer when they identify a problem with a transaction.
+Whatever the case, merchants can fight back against debit card chargebacks through the strictly regulated process called Chargeback Representation.
+You have the right to contest an illegitimate claim, just as consumers can dispute a transaction.

 Here are some basic steps you can follow after receiving a chargeback dispute: